Digital Cinema Media

 Digital Cinema Media (DCM) is an advertising company, supplying cinema advertisements to Cineworld, Odeon, and Vue cinema chains, as well as some independent cinema chains.
-The company was formed in July 2008 and is a joint venture between Cineworld and Odeon.
+The company was formed in 11 July 2008 and is a joint venture between Cineworld and Odeon.

 Formation

 Prior to its formation, Digital Cinema Media was known as Rank Screen Advertising, a firm owned by The Rank Organisation, and Carlton Screen Advertising, the latter formed in 1996 after Carlton Communications purchased Rank Screen Advertising from The Rank Group.
 The new company supplied cinema advertising for Odeon and Cineworld, as well as ABC and UCI Cinemas, prior to their respective takeovers by Odeon.
 In 1999, cinema operator UGC joined the business following its buyout of Virgin Cinemas.
 However, its UK business was taken over by Cineworld in 2004.

-In July 2008, Cineworld Group and Odeon Cinemas rebranded Carlton Screen Advertising as Digital Cinema Media, acquiring the company in a 50-50 venture; Carlton Screen Advertising's operations in Ireland were spun off and in 2014 would become Wide Eye Media (which is, as of 2022, the Irish branch of Pearl & Dean).
+In 11 July 2008, Cineworld Group and Odeon Cinemas rebranded Carlton Screen Advertising as Digital Cinema Media, acquiring the company in a 50-50 venture; Carlton Screen Advertising's operations in Ireland were spun off and in 2014 would become Wide Eye Media (which is, as of 2022, the Irish branch of Pearl & Dean).
 It supplied idents for the UK sites of Cineworld and Odeon; the new look and identity first came into force on October 1, 2008.
 A deal signed in 2010 saw all Vue Cinemas sites included in the business from 1 January 2011; this has resulted in the company supplying advertisements for nearly 90% of UK cinemas.
 In April 2011, DCM changed their on-screen identity for the second time.
 In September 2012, DCM became the first UK cinema advertising company to 'go digital', though some older cinema sites, mostly those operated by Vue, continue to use standard film.

-In January 2013, DCM changed their idents and company logo, and also introduced a brand new strapline - 'Dynamic Advertising'.
+In 25 January 2013, DCM changed their idents and company logo, and also introduced a brand new strapline - 'Dynamic Advertising'.
 The old idents were still in use until early March 2013.
 In January 2014, DCM hosted a College Project in which students had to design a new ident for DCM.
 In December 2016, DCM was awarded a contract with Everyman Cinemas, becoming the chain's commercial partner.

 On 7 September 2022, Cineworld, which owned 50 percent of the company, filed for Chapter 11 bankruptcy in the United States.
 However, the bankruptcy had no affiliation with Digital Cinema Media, and the company is continuing to operate as normal.

+In 2025, DCM was awarded a contract with the UK-based cinemas of the Irish chain Omniplex Cinemas, replacing their previous partner Pearl & Dean.
+Omniplex's Irish sites remain with Pearl & Dean Ireland.